dynamsoft-docs/label-recognition-docs/programming/javascript/api-reference/settings.md

 **Return value**

-A JSON string that represents the runtime settings.
+A promise resolving to a JSON string that represents the runtime settings.

 <!--